 Testing a Google Share Link

-In order to test the link you’ve copied to ensure anyone, including parents and or colleagues who do not have Google accounts can access the file or folder you are trying to share, test the link using an “Incognito Window”.
+Before sending a link out, you may want to test it to ensure anyone, including parents and or colleagues who do not have Google accounts can access the file or folder you are trying to share.
+This can be done by using an “Incognito Window”.

 - Click on the the Chrome Menu and choose “New Incognito Window”